What is Total Cost of Ownership (TCO)?

 -

-Shopify Payments.
-The fees for Payments depend on your Shopify plan (Basic, Advanced or Plus): the higher the plan, the lower the percentage charged by Payments.
-If you use Shopify Payments, Shopify will not charge you an additional platform fee.
+Shopify Payments: The rates per payment method that Shopify Payments charges depend on your Shopify plan (Basic, Advanced or Plus): the higher the plan, the lower the rates charged for the use of creditcards, iDeal and other payment methods.
+If you use Shopify Payments, Shopify will not charge you an additional platform fee (as you would have if you use an external PSP: see above).